mzac/iperf_gps/README.md

 ```

 ## Configuration:
-Using your favorite editor (ex. nano, vi) edit the file 'config.ini' and change any settings if needed.
+Using your favorite editor (ex. nano, vi) edit the file `config.ini` and change any settings if needed.

 ```
 # Location of iPerf binary